-- Video Wall-(10.5" Touch Screens only) Creates a video wall for simultaneous viewing and control of multiple video sources on multiple displays.
+- Video Wall (10.5" Touch Screens only) -Creates a video wall for simultaneous viewing and control of multiple video sources on multiple displays.
 A video wall is commonly used for viewing multiple sports or news channels while in the same room and incorporates multiple video displays and multiple cable/satellite tuners equipped with Digital Video Recorders (DVRs).
-The agent provides the ability to control these multiple video displays from the Wireless Touch Screen. - Wakeup-Has the ability to initiate a pre-specified wakeup time in the Navigators.
+The agent provides the ability to control these multiple video displays from the wireless touch screen. - Wakeup-Has the ability to initiate a pre-specified wakeup time in the Navigators.
 The Wakeup agent lets you play music, turn on lights, and change temperatures.
 See "Programming with the Wakeup Agent" in "Agent Examples."

-5.1.1 Agent Examples
+4.1.1 Agent Examples

-Use the Control4[®] Composer HE Agents and Programming views to create and apply agents to devices in the Control4 system.
+Use the Control4 Composer HE agents and Programming views to create and apply agents to devices in the Control4 system.

-The following examples are used in the Agents-related sections of this document:
+The following examples are used in the agents-related sections of this document:

 - "Programming with the 4Store Agent"

+- "Programming with the Access Agent"

+- "Programming with the Advanced Lighting Agent"

 - "Programming with the Announcement Agent"

 - "Programming with a Custom Buttons Agent"

 - "Programming with the E-Mail Notification Agent"

-- · "Programming with the Intercom Agent"
+- "Programming with the Intercom Agent"

 - "Programming with the Lighting Scenes Agent"

-- "Programming with the Macro Agent"
+- "Programming with the Light Properties Agent"

 - "Programming with the Media Scenes Agent"

 - "Programming with the Rhapsody Agent"

 - "Programming with the Scheduler Agent"

 - "Programming with the Screen Saver Agent"

 - "Programming with the SNMP Configuration Agent"

 - "Programming with the Timer Agent"

 - "Programming with the Variables Agent"

 - "Programming with the Video Wall Agent"

 - "Programming with the Wakeup Agent"

 Note: Ensure that the devices to which you want to apply agents are added and configured in the system.
-Your Control4 Dealer or Installer can help you do this.
+Your dealer or installer can help you do this.

-5.1.2 Programming with the 4Store Agent
+4.1.2 Programming with the 4Store Agent

-Use the Control4® Composer Agents view to manage 4Store apps and themes.
+Use the Control4 Composer Agents view to manage 4Store apps and themes.